Grand Mosque of Bandung: Current mosque

 Last major renovation occurred in 2001.
 Construction started on February 25, 2001 and was completed on June 4, 2003.
 The project was part of the rehabilitation of Bandung's alun-alun project, the overall project was completed on January 13, 2004.
-At this time, the mosque name was changed from Masjid Agung Bandung ("Bandung Great Mosque") to Masjid Raya Bandung ("Bandung Grand Mosque"), elevating its status into a provincial mosque.
+At this time, the mosque name was changed from "Great Mosque of Bandung" (Masjid Agung Bandung) to "Grand Mosque of Bandung" (Masjid Raya Bandung), elevating its status into a provincial mosque.

 The new mosque design is the result of a collaboration between four native Bandung designers: Keulman, Arie Atmadibrata, Nu'man, and Slamet Wirasonjaya.
 The main circular dome (where the original roof stood) is 30 meter in diameter; two smaller domes flank the front facade of the mosque.
 A new west wing of the mosque is built on an area where the Alun-alun Barat Street used to be, merging the mosque with the alun-alun.
 The decision of removing the Alun-alun Barat Street results in an awkward urban design: the alun-alun design, normally surrounded by four streets, is now merged with the mosque; traffic diversion has to be adjusted with Banceuy Street and Dewi Sartika Street now disconnected; and Swarha Building, an Art Deco building whom facade was designed to be located on the corner of the road Alun-alun Barat Street and Asia-Afrika Street, is now awkwardly situated on one street.

 The most distinctive feature of the mosque is its two twin minarets, each 81 meters high.
 The minarets were planned to be 99 meters high to represent the 99 names of Allah but was changed to 81 meters because of height restriction related with the position of Husein Sastranegara International Airport.
 The minarets flank the main building to the left and right.
 Both minarets are topped with a small roofed pavilion that mimics the original roof of the Great Mosque of Bandung.
 The top of the minarets are open to public every Saturday and Monday.